Fanny Kemble: Acting career

-On 26 October 1829, at the age of 20, Kemble first appeared on the stage as Juliet in Romeo and Juliet at Covent Garden Theatre, after only three weeks of rehearsals.
+On 26 October 1829, at the age of 19, Kemble first appeared on the stage as Juliet in Romeo and Juliet at Covent Garden Theatre, after only three weeks of rehearsals.
 Her attractive personality immediately made her a great favourite, and her popularity enabled her father to recoup his losses as a manager.
 She played all the principal women's roles of the time, notably Shakespeare's Portia and Beatrice (Much Ado about Nothing), and Lady Teazle in Richard Brinsley Sheridan's The School for Scandal.
 Kemble disliked the artificiality of stardom in general but appreciated the salary which she accepted to help her family in their frequent financial troubles.

+In 1830, she accompanied George Stephenson on a test of the Liverpool and Manchester Railway before its opening in England and described this in a letter written in early 1830.
+She compared the locomotive to a horse, and claimed to have fallen in love with Stephenson.
 In 1832, Kemble accompanied her father on a theatrical tour of the United States.
 While in Boston in 1833, she journeyed to Quincy to witness the revolutionary technology of the first commercial railroad in the United States.
-She had previously accompanied George Stephenson on a test of the Liverpool and Manchester before its opening in England and described this in a letter written in early 1830.
 The Granite Railway was among many sights she recorded in her journal.

 Kemble retired from her acting career upon her marriage in 1834, but after her separation, she returned to acting as a solo platform performer, beginning her first American tour in 1849.
 During her readings, she rose to focus on presenting edited works of Shakespeare, though, unlike others, she insisted on representing his entire canon, ultimately building her repertoire to 25 of his plays.
 She performed in Britain and the United States, concluding her career as a platform performer in 1868.